security-first/SecureCodingClass/README.md

 This phase demonstrates the myth of "Security through Obfuscation".
 The idea of the phase is to find the hidden file (hidden because the filename includes a "." before the name) somewhere in the file system.
 Then, the goal is to find the password hidden within the discovered file.
 The linux command "ls" can now use the "-a" flag to list hidden files and the phase also includes the new command "grep" for searching through file contents.

 ### Phase 3 (Strong Passwords) -- TODO
-This phase teaches students how to execute programs/scripts in the Linux file system.
-The script that the students execute is a "testPassword.py" script that takes a "password" as a command line argument and calculates how long a computer requires to brute-force the password provided.
+This phase teaches students how to use the command line tool "hashcat" in a very basic way and demonstrates why secure passwords are important by asking students to use hashcat to crack password hashes.

 ### Phase 4 (Encrypt!
 Encrypt!
 Encrypt!) -- TODO
 This phase teaches students the "tcpdump" application and demonstrates to students how network traffic can be sniffed.
 Students are asked to compare encrypted vs. unencrypted traffic.